 Because we, the filmmakers of "Same-Sex Attracted" are also LGBTQ and were current BYU students for the majority of filming, other students were finally willing to share their stories to a camera.

-Zoie studied Graphic Design at BYU until they finished in December 2016.
+Zoie studied Graphic Design at BYU.
 They have a large portfolio of both corporate and freelance work, and owns a media production company that specializes in video production.
 Zoie has a passion for empowering the voiceless and believes film is the best medium to tell their stories.

 Holly Tuckett has contributed to more than 40 narrative and documentary and television productions, including National Geographic, Discovery, American Idol and NBC Olympics.
 Most recently, Holly shot and directed Church & State (2018), the heavy-hitting documentary about the political turmoil surrounding legalizing same-sex marriage in Utah.
 As an accomplished LGBT filmmaker herself, Holly has been a champion for “Same-Sex Attracted”.

 Known for his award-winning films Sons of Perdition (2010), An Honest Liar (2014), and I Want My MTV!
 (2018), Tyler Measom has a long and illustrious career of directing and producing films.
 His work has premiered at Tribeca Film Festival, Sundance Labs & Sundance Film Festival, MipDoc Cannes, HotDocs, and more.
 Tyler’s expertise has proved crucial to the development of “Same-Sex Attracted”.

 Aaron Egbert Allsop is a documentary director and editor based out of Salt Lake City, UT.
 His first documentary that he edited and co-produced, Llama Nation, won best documentary at the Omaha Film Festival and the Utah Film Awards.
 He also teaches Digital Video Production at Salt Lake Community College as an adjunct professor, and has worked to help “Same-Sex Attracted” behind the camera, in front of the computer, and in print.